satori-com/tcpkali/doc/tcpkali.man.md

 -v, --verbose *level*
 :   Increase (**-v**) or set (**--verbose**) output verbosity level [0..3].
 Default is 1.

+-d, --dump-one
+: Dump input and output data on a single arbitrarily chosen connection.
+When connection gets closed, some other connection is used for dumping.

+--dump-one-in
+: Dump only the input data on a single connection.

+--dump-one-out
+: Dump only the output data on a single connection.

+--dump-{all,all-in,all-out}
+: Dump input and/or output data on *all* connections.

 -w, --workers *N*
 :   Number of parallel threads to use.
 Default is to use as many as needed,
     up to the number of cores detected in the system.